meshplay/meshplay/docs/pages/concepts/logical/relationships.md

 ## The Meaning of Relationships

-Meshery supports a variety of relationships between components.
+Meshplay supports a variety of relationships between components.
 These relationships are categorized into two types: Semantic and Non-Semantic.
-Relationships are categorized by whether they are meaningful in terms of how Meshery manages entities - a Semantic relationship - or are simply annotations to aid in the comprehension of you as the designer of the relationship - a Non-Semantic relationship.
+Relationships are categorized by whether they are meaningful in terms of how Meshplay manages entities - a Semantic relationship - or are simply annotations to aid in the comprehension of you as the designer of the relationship - a Non-Semantic relationship.

 ### Semantic Relationships

 Semantic relationships are those that are meaningful in the context of the application or infrastructure.
 For example, a `Service` in Kubernetes is semantically related to a `Deployment` or a `Pod`.
-These relationships are meaningful and are managed by Meshery.
+These relationships are meaningful and are managed by Meshplay.

 ### Non-Semantic Relationships

-Non-semantic relationships are those that are meaningful to you as a user and your mental representation of your infrastructure and applications, but are not meaningful in terms of how Meshery evaluates the design or manages these relationships and their associated components.
-Non-sematic relationships are ignored by Meshery's lifecycle management engine.
-For example, a `Rectangle` shape that encloses other components (has a parent relationship with other child components) is not semantically meaningful to the way in which Meshery manages these resources.
-While the `Rectangle` shape might have a parent-child relationship with any number of Meshery-managed components, such a relationship does not implicate any management that Meshery might perform; they are not managed by Meshery.
+Non-semantic relationships are those that are meaningful to you as a user and your mental representation of your infrastructure and applications, but are not meaningful in terms of how Meshplay evaluates the design or manages these relationships and their associated components.
+Non-sematic relationships are ignored by Meshplay's lifecycle management engine.
+For example, a `Rectangle` shape that encloses other components (has a parent relationship with other child components) is not semantically meaningful to the way in which Meshplay manages these resources.
+While the `Rectangle` shape might have a parent-child relationship with any number of Meshplay-managed components, such a relationship does not implicate any management that Meshplay might perform; they are not managed by Meshplay.

 <!-- @iArchitSharma, help, if you would please.